Get started

 • When migrating to Tailscale's Mullvad Exit Nodes, go to your Mullvad VPN application, disable the Mullvad VPN, and disable the setting Block connections without VPN.

-• Devices that are registering with Mullvad for the first time may experience a delay in synchronizing with all the Mullvad exit nodes.
+• Devices that are registering with Mullvad for the first time might experience a delay in synchronizing with all the Mullvad exit nodes.
 Users should expect this to take up to two minutes the first time they attempt to use Mullvad on a particular device or if they have not used it for several weeks.
 With regular usage, activating Mullvad will be instantaneous.

 • IPv6 is not currently supported.
 Tailscale will be removing this restriction in the future.